kiepskee/flanki/README.md

 ## Facebook app setup

-Configure Meta with the callback that matches the version you are running:
+Configure Meta with these callback URLs:

 Local: